-When we upload images to the system, Deep Face tool scans the image of the human face.
-Even if you are uploading two photos of same persons, taken from different angles, those are same for human but not for the computer.
+When we upload images to the system, the Deep Face tool scans the image of the human face.
+Even if you are uploading two photos of the same persons, taken from different angles, those are the same for humans but not for the computer.
 It would be treated as two persons by computing algorithms.

 - It uses Neural Networking for Facial feature Detection

-By receiving the signal, artificial neuron establishes a connection among synapses.
+By receiving the signal, artificial neurons establish a connection among synapses.
 All the connections between two neurons can be considered as a route.
 These routes pass the signal ahead with step by step identification based on image facial features.

 Neuron matches the scanned data with all existing images to pass the signal in the wired direction (Image is already existing or matching with any face) or bad lighting direction if that image is not matching with any other faces.